nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 So next up, I have I have some relational questions.
 I've got I'm I I will give you guys each two, and I'm hoping that you'll kind of work them out together here.
 So let's go ahead and start off.
 We'll we'll just continue in the same direction that we have been.
 So this will go with Rurik, Ambercloak, also known as Ramsey.

+---

+### Session Play - Part 2

 Mhmm.
-First question is what oath did you and Demlur, Jason, swear together before your first mission beyond the gates?
+First question is what oath did you and Demlor, Jason, swear together before your first mission beyond the gates?
 Interesting.
 Good question.
 Beyond the gates, a Yeah.

 For a voice missing beyond the gates.
 Okay.
 I will just go ahead and post it in the chat.
 Are you wanting both of us to to answer this, or are you really thinking that Ramsey's going to answer this?
 I mean, we certainly can cooperate.